 December 26, 2024

-This site contains affiliate links.
-I may receive a small commission for purchases made through these links however, this has no impact on the integrity of my reviews.
+This site contains affiliate links, which means I may earn a small commission if you make a purchase through them (which will likely go towards overpriced airport wine or buying my dog more unnecessary toys).
+However, none of that impacts the integrity of my reviews.
 All thoughts and opinions are my own.

 The good news is that Copenhagen is technically a year-round destination.
 However, it is quite north, and conditions in the city can vary drastically between the seasons.